moebiussurfing/ofxSoundDevicesManager/README.md

 # ofxSoundDevicesManager

 # OVERVIEW
 **openFrameworks** add-on to easily handle selected system sound devices.
 Currently Input devices only.

 **WORK IN PROGRESS**
 - ONLY MS WINDOWS YET.
 SHOULD ADD macOS / Linux APIs ENGINES.
 - USING MS DIRECTSHOW.
-ASIO OR WASAPI NOT TESTED BUT SHOULD WORK.
+ASIO OR WASAPI HAS NOT BEEN TESTED BUT SHOULD WORK.
 - CURRENTLY USING ONLY INPUT YET.
 INTENDED TO BE USED ON AN AUDIO ANALYZER.
-- STYLED WAVEFORM PLOT STANDALONE CLASS.
+- COMPATIBLE WITH ofxSurfingAudioPlots FOR STYLED WAVEFORM PLOT.

 ## Screenshot